syneepse/aiwebScraper/README.md

 This command initializes the aiScraper Crew, assembling the agents and assigning them tasks as defined in your configuration.

 Output extraction -
-refer the below code for extracting the output (visible in) -
+refer the below code for extracting the output (visible in `src/aiscraper/main.py`) -
 ```python
 def run():
     """